3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### HTC Vive

 The HTC Vive is a virtual reality headset.
-Although it does have spatial scanning capabilities, it completely removes the user from the environment they are working in.
-This does not make it suitable for this task since it requires visual presence to place the blocks on the scanning surface as well as awareness of the environment to perform the actual scanning of the blocks.
-The cost of the device also makes it prohibitively expensive and is not congruent with the accessibility that we desired our tool to provide.
-TODO: Players can see
+Although it does have spatial scanning capabilities, its primary purpose is to immerse the user into another reality.
+This does not make it an ideal device for this task since it requires visual presence at all times to place the blocks on the scanning surface as well as awareness of the environment to perform the actual scanning of the blocks.
+The head-mounted nature of the device is not as easy to aim as a hand-held device.
+The cost of the device also makes it prohibitively expensive which is not congruent with the accessibility that we desired our tool to provide.

 ### Microsoft Hololens